hexLucifer/vincent-ai/README.md

-# Groq-based Discord AI chatbot
+# DeepInfra-based Discord AI chatbot

 ## How to run
 ### Prerequisites: Node.js version 18 or higher.